 A hit-and-run on your insurance record is a doozy.
-In most states, it is the most expensive violation you can receive – even greater than a DUI.
-So, if you’re ticketed after a hit-and-run, trying to find cheap auto insurance quotes can be tricky.
+In most states, it is the most expensive violation you can receive – even more costly than a DUI.
+If you’re ticketed after a hit-and-run, finding affordable auto insurance quotes can be tricky.

-Liberty Mutual is an affordable bet after a hit-and-run.
-Liberty Mutual increases rates by just $868, $500 less than the average among other major insurers.
-The combined increase of a DUI ($783) and a license suspension ($783) is still less expensive than the cost increase after a hit-and-run.
-Yikes.
+Liberty Mutual is an affordable option after a hit-and-run.
+Liberty Mutual increases rates by just $434, $258 less than the average among other major insurers.
+Increases after a DUI ($624) and a license suspension ($556) are less expensive than the cost increase after a hit-and-run.

-The definition of reckless driving can vary by state, but in general, it is described as driving with a general disregard for the rules of the road and other drivers — and it comes with a pretty hefty fine.
-On average, a reckless driving charge will raise your annual premium nearly $1,200.
+The definition of reckless driving can vary by state.
+In general, it is described as driving with a general disregard for the rules of the road and other drivers — and it comes with a pretty hefty fine.
+On average, a reckless driving charge will raise your six-month premium nearly $598.

 While Nationwide is not the cheapest after a DUI or hit-and-run, it is the cheapest after a reckless driving charge.
+Nationwide has a six-month premium of $1,111 – a $451 post-violation increase.
 If you have a reckless driving charge on your record, consider Nationwide, Liberty Mutual, and State Farm in your search for an auto insurance policy.

 If a parent's greatest fear is their child getting behind the wheel, covering their car insurance premium might be a close second.
 On average, adding a teen driver increases annual car insurance rates by about 83%.
 This is because of the risks posed by teen drivers: they're less experienced and more likely to take risks behind the wheel, leaving the insurance company vulnerable.
 We assessed premiums from top insurers after adding a teen to the car insurance policy of a married couple.

 Nationwide is the cheapest company for adding a teen driver to your policy, with Farmers second-cheapest.
 Bear in mind, the data above was generated by averaging the projected premium for a teen male driver and a teen female driver.
-A male teenager, on average, costs $239 more per year than does a female driver.
+A male teenager, on average, costs $239 more in annual premium than a female driver.
 This is because of the additional risk presented by a young male driver compared to a female driver.
-Nationwide is the cheapest insurer for a family with either a female or male teen driver.
+Nationwide is the cheapest insurer for a family with either a female or a male teen driver.